Logo

 Tom Tugendhat condemned the United Nations Security Council for its official criticism of Israel's building settlements in the occupied Palestinian territories.

-Tom Tugendhat's wife Anissia is a French judge and senior civil servant.
+Tom Tugendhat's wife Anissia Morel is a lawyer and senior French civil servant.

-Tom Tugendhat's paternal grandfather was an Austrian Jewish emigrant, from Vienna, who converted to Roman Catholicism.
+Tom Tugendhat's paternal grandfather was an Austrian Jewish emigre from Vienna, who converted to Catholicism.

-On 17 November 2022 at Westminster Magistrates' Court, Tom Tugendhat was banned from driving for six months after he was caught driving with his mobile phone in his hand on 14 April 2022.
+On 17 November 2022 at Westminster Magistrates' Court, Tom Tugendhat was banned from driving for six months after driving while holding his mobile phone, on 14 April 2022.

 Tom Tugendhat received six points on his licence for the offence, in addition to six he already had for two previous driving offences.

-Tom Tugendhat is an Honorary Professor at the University of Exeter within its Strategy and Security Institute.
+Tom Tugendhat is an Honorary Professor in the Strategy and Security Institute at the University of Exeter.

-Tom Tugendhat was sworn in as a member of His Majesty's Most Honourable Privy Council on 13 September 2022 at Buckingham Palace.
+Tom Tugendhat was sworn of His Majesty's Most Honourable Privy Council on 13 September 2022 at Buckingham Palace, giving him the honorific prefix "The Right Honourable" for life.